sebarslan/Maui.NullableDateTimePicker/README.md

 {
     INullableDateTimePickerOptions nullableDateTimePickerOptions = new NullableDateTimePickerOptions
     {
-        NullableDateTime = MyDateTime,
+        SelectedDateTime = MyDateTime,
         Mode = PickerModes.DateTime,
         ShowWeekNumbers = true
-        // .. other calendar options
+        // .. other picker options
     };

     var result = await NullableDateTimePicker.OpenAsync(nullableDateTimePickerOptions);
     if (result is PopupResult popupResult && popupResult.ButtonResult != PopupButtons.Cancel)
     {
-        MyDateTime = popupResult.NullableDateTime;
+        MyDateTime = popupResult.SelectedDateTime;
-        // DateTimeEntry.Text = popupResult.NullableDateTime?.ToString("g"); //If you are not using ViewModel
+        // DateTimeEntry.Text = popupResult.SelectedDateTime?.ToString("g"); //If you are not using ViewModel
     }
 }
 </code>